 The number of colleges that do not require SAT or ACT scores for admission is growing.
 Fair Test lists roughly 950 colleges that have dropped or de-emphasized the SAT or ACT.
-Read an expert’s advice about going to college without taking the tests.

 Late in their junior year, teens may want to start practicing filling out the Common Application — the application many colleges use.
 Explore ways to make the essay process a little easier.